JoshithSaiBysani/JoshithSaiBysani_Task_and_Assment_IN226045802/README.md

 # Innomatics-Research-Lab-Internship-Tasks

-### This repository contains all the necessaary files for the tasks of the internship
+### This repository contains all the necessaary files for the internship tasks that have been assigned.